 Before you'll go into the tunnel there is a movie about the Korean war.
 For me the movie was absolutely unsuitable, because the overdramatic music and the enthusiasts background voice did not fit the horrible topic.

-Our tour guide did warn us about the slope when we go down the tunnel and that we have to wear a helmet.
+Our tour guide did warn us about the slope when we went down the tunnel and that we had to wear a helmet.
 If you have a heart disease or knee problems I would definitely suggest to stay outside.
 I know Asians are way smaller than Europeans (and with 1,80m I am taller than average anyway), but North Koreans seem to be quite tiny.
 We crawled through the tunnel and there were just a few chances to stand tall.
 After I saw the three walls build by South Korea and the red line, which marks the border, I had so much back pain.

 After the trip to the invasion tunnel we came to an observation platform.
 The view doesn't seem that spectacular on first sight, but when you start thinking about paying 40 Euros for a look to a country, that violates human rights, where people are starving and nobody can really feel good, you know how rich you are.